Nelson-Zhu/Econ_Contraceptive_Effect_Explorer/README.md

 - Rural vs. urban contraceptive access gaps
 - Interactive economic impact calculator

+## How to Use

+The website is deployed on GitHub Pages and can be accessed at: [https://your-username.github.io/contraceptive-economics-app/](https://your-username.github.io/contraceptive-economics-app/)

+## Project Structure

+This project uses a simple structure:
+- `index.html` - The main HTML file that loads React and other dependencies
+- `app.jsx` - The React component that contains all the visualization logic

 ## Technologies Used

-- React (via CDN)
+- React 18 (loaded via CDN)
 - Recharts for data visualization
 - Tailwind CSS for styling
 - Babel for JSX transformation

-## View the Live Site

-This project is deployed using GitHub Pages.
-You can view it at: [https://your-username.github.io/contraceptive-economics-app/](https://your-username.github.io/contraceptive-economics-app/)

-## Development
+## Local Development

-This is a static web application that uses CDN-loaded libraries, so no build step is required.

-To run locally:
+To run this project locally:
 1. Clone the repository
-2. Open index.html in a browser or use a local server
+2. Open index.html in a browser or use a simple HTTP server (e.g., `python -m http.server 8081`)
+3. Visit `http://localhost:8081` in your browser

+## GitHub Pages Setup

+To deploy this on GitHub Pages:
+1. Push the code to your GitHub repository
+2. Go to the repository settings
+3. In the "Pages" section, select the "main" branch and click "Save"
+4. Your site will be published at `https://your-username.github.io/repository-name/`

 ## Research & Data Sources